pages-themes/minimal/pages/guidelines.md

 ### Disease map development workflow

+The development workflow consists of nine steps in four phases: planning, curation, publishing and application.

 PLANNING AND DESIGN
 1. Determining map purpose and type
 2. Defining coverage of biological functions